Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level A

 Supports The link text of all links within Moodle indicates their purpose.
-Where practical, additional hints have been added to aid accessibility software to determine this programmatically.
+Where practical, additional hints have been added to aid accessibility software in determining this programmatically.

 2.4.5 Multiple Ways